Khant-SoDOpe/E-Commerce-API/README.md

 ### 5. **`app/users.py`**
 - Implements user management and authentication using `fastapi-users`.
-- Customizes error handling for login failures.
+- Customizes error handling for login failures and duplicate registration.

 ### 6. **`main.py`**
 - Entry point for running the application in production mode with `uvicorn`.